 As standard the EK-86 if equipped with a digital/pulse output card with seven channels.
-An analogue output card with 4 channels, a DSfG card or a DCF-77 Radio-Controlled Clock can also be fitted as an option.
+The EK-86/S is designed for the optional fitting of up to 6 output cards.
 When the device is switched on, it automatically detects the cards fitted, so that explicit setting of parameters for the card-slot assignment is not necessary.
 The output assignment is carried out in the menu "Output assignment", DS 16242.
 Here, there are differences depending on the type of card.